Mustkeem324/Studocu-Extension/README.md

-# Stuack Chrome Extension
+# Studocu Chrome Extension

-Stuack is a Chrome extension designed for www.studocu.com, providing free access to premium features.
+Studocu-Extension is a Chrome extension designed for www.studocu.com, providing free access to premium features.

 ## Features: